roncli/hot-router/README.md

 #### Web Socket Route Class
 When used in conjunction with express-ws, you can use hot-router to create web socket route classes.
 Instead of overriding HTTP methods, you instead are overriding web socket events.
 Since express-ws is based on the ws library, you can view the server events available, and thus the parameters to the methods you will need, at [https://github.com/websockets/ws/blob/master/doc/ws.md](https://github.com/websockets/ws/blob/master/doc/ws.md).
 The most common events you will use are `connection` and `close`.

 Here is an example of a simple websocket setup that gives your app a static function that will broadcast to all currently connected websocket users.
-This example requires that express-ws is setup prior to getting the Express router from hot-router.
+This example requires that express-ws is set up prior to getting the Express router from hot-router.

 ##### ws.js
 ```javascript